GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 We headed back onto the field and started the second half.
 It was a close game, and even though my team had played well, we were behind by four points late in the fourth quarter.

 The quarterback called my number on the next play.
 I went out again, and again I was open.
-The ball headed towards me.
+The ball headed toward me.
 But this time, the giant was in front of me and in perfect position to intercept the pass.

 He reached up, but the ball sailed through his hands.
-I jumped high, never taking my eye off the ball; stabbed at it; and pulled it down for the game-winning touchdown.
+I jumped high, never taking my eye off the ball, stabbed at it, and pulled it down for the game-winning touchdown.

 I don’t remember much about the celebration after, but I do remember the look on Coach Oswald’s face.